The Reign of Azariah

 The Reign of Pekah

-27 In the fifty-second year of King Azariah of Judah, Pekah son of Remaliah began to reign over Israel in Samaria; he reigned twenty years.
-28 He did what was evil in the sight of the Lord; he did not depart from the sins of Jeroboam son of Nebat, which he caused Israel to sin.
-29 In the days of King Pekah of Israel, King Tiglath-pileser of Assyria came and captured Ijon, Abel-beth-maacah, Janoah, Kedesh, Hazor, Gilead, and Galilee, all the land of Naphtali; and he carried the people captive to Assyria.
-30 Then Hoshea son of Elah made a conspiracy against Pekah son of Remaliah, attacked him, and killed him; he reigned in place of him, in the twentieth year of Jotham son of Uzziah.
-31 Now the rest of the acts of Pekah, and all that he did, are written in the Book of the Annals of the Kings of Israel.
+27 In the fifty-second year of Azariah king of Judah, Pekah son of Remaliah became king of Israel in Samaria.
+He ruled for twenty years.
+28 In God's view he lived an evil life; he didn't deviate so much as a hair's breadth from the path laid down by Jeroboam son of Nebat, who led Israel into a life of sin.
+29 During the reign of Pekah king of Israel, Tiglath-Pileser III king of Assyria invaded the country.
+He captured Ijon, Abel Beth Maacah, Janoah, Kedesh, Hazor, Gilead, Galilee - the whole country of Naphtali - and took everyone captive to Assyria.
+30 But then Hoshea son of Elah mounted a conspiracy against Pekah son of Remaliah.
+He assassinated him and took over as king.
+This was in the twentieth year of Jotham son of Uzziah.
+31 The rest of the life and times of Pekah, everything he did, is written in The Chronicles of the Kings of Israel.

 The Reign of Jotham